dcclogin/SereneAzure/notes/from-an-interpterter-to-a-cpser.md

 by Chenchao Ding, 2021

 You only need to know:
-1. How to write an interpreter.
+1. How to write an interpreter in Racket.
 2. What CPS and ANF mean.
 3. How to manually CPS a program.